 Deep Learning in the Cloud

 Another question is also about when to use cloud services.
 If you try to learn deep learning or you need to prototype then a personal GPU might be the best option since cloud instances can be pricey.
-However, once you have found a good deep network configuration and you just want to train a model using data parallelism with cloud instances is a solid approach.
+However, once you have found a good deep network configuration and you just want to train a model using data parallelism then using cloud instances is a solid approach.
 This means that a small GPU will be sufficient for prototyping and one can rely on the power of cloud computing to scale up to larger experiments.

 Best GPU overall: RTX 2070